nachokhan/simplai/README.md

+NOTE: Still in eraly stages.
+Not productive.
+Feel free to take part.

 # simplai

 simplai is a Python library that simplifies the usage of the OpenAI models for everyday text generation tasks.
 This library is designed to provide a more user-friendly and structured interface, allowing developers to harness the power of openAI technologies without the complexities of managing raw JSON data.